 In the restaurant industry, there are a number of tried-and-tested and creative new ways to increase your profit margins.

-So, if you’re interested in bringing new customers through the doors, or in getting existing customers to spend more (and attend more), this guide should give you insight into what you can do to run a highly profitable restaurant business.
+So, if you’re interested in bringing new customers through the doors, or in getting existing customers to spend more or visit more often, this guide should give you insight into what you can do to increase your sales.

 From renting your venue out for private events to offering a seasonal menu, there are multiple research-backed strategies you can use to run a successful restaurant.